This article was last updated on Feb. 2, 2022.

 Try a virtual visit for SAD

 If you have a tight schedule, are juggling kids, or live in areas where care isn’t widely available, you may want to talk to a virtual doctor about your symptoms.
 A virtual doctor is just like any other board-certified physician — you just receive treatment via phone, tablet or computer.
 Virtual visits are more common than you might think.
-In fact, Wellmark Blue Cross and Blue Shield saw a 3,000 percent increase Opens New Window in virtual visits for behavioral health-related use during the start of the pandemic in March.
+In fact, Wellmark Blue Cross and Blue Shield saw a 3,000 percent increase Opens New Window in virtual visits for behavioral health-related use from March 2020 to July 2020.

 For more information about mental health, including how to start therapy and treatment options for anxiety and depression, check out all our mental health stories here on Blue.